Boat Officers & ABO Guide

 • Driver must have a minimum RYA Powerboat level 2 qualification and if aged between 16 and 18, the crew must be aged 18 or older.
 If the driver is over 18, the minimum age for the crew is 16.

-• Not having a RYA Safety boat certificate does not stop you from being a duty boat officer - we would like you though to have done the course!
+• Not having a RYA Safety boat certificate does not stop you from being a duty boat officer - it is highly recommended you do this course!

 The Weather